 The best way of reducing stress

-Stress is a common issue that most people have problems to deal with it.
-Therefore, to reduce stress, the followings are my perspective about the best way of reducing stress.
+Stress is a common issue that most people have problems dealing with.
+Therefore, reducing stress is important, and below I explain my perspective about the best way of reducing stress, which is a combination of activities and attitude.

 First of all, entertainment is a great way to reduce stress.
 After a whole day working, all you want may be doing something you enjoy and desire to do, not something necessary.
 To be honest, entertainment is what you will do it by your own desire rather than being forced to.
 Therefore, entertainment activities can release one’s stress effectively by making someone feeling happier.
 No matter leisure activities or hobbies can reach the goal of reducing stress.
 For example, if your hobby is watching television, how can you still remain stressful when you’re enjoying TV programs?
 As a result, doing entertainment activities can make one feel release and therefore reduce stress.